 Regardingthe understanding of the contents related to the cube and the cuboid, we may say that the given notes about the realization of the topic Geometric shapes in plane fully apply in this case as well.
 Namely, while teaching these contents, there is a complete lack of adequate examples which help to develop the qualities of thinking, as well as examples which help to make better images of the three-dimensional space.
-We believe that the mentioned flaw could be surpassed by the use of appropriate systems of exercises, which should meet the requirements of the process - developing strategy and the syllabus.
-The following system of exercises which we consider as necessary for the development of the qualities of thinking and the improvement of the three-dimensional representations of the students.
+We believe that the mentioned flaw could be surpassed by the use of appropriate systemsof exercises, which should meet the requirements of the process - developing strategy and the syllabus.
+The following system of exercises, referring to the cube and the cuboid, has the purpose to give direction to the types of exercises which we consider as necessary for the development of the qualities of thinking and the improvement of the three-dimensional representations of the students.